christian-kesler/screeps-world/README.md

 #### Room Strategy Codes

-0 - No Containers, early game directives
+0 - No Containers, creeps gather their own resources 1.1 - Containers Present but no Harvesters
-1 - Containers Present, mid game separation of duties
+1.2 - Containers Present with Harvesters, separation of duties